containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 When using `host` networking via `Network=host`, the `PublishPort=` option cannot be used.

 This key can be listed multiple times.

+### `ServiceName=`

+By default, Quadlet will name the systemd service unit by appending `-pod` to the name of the Quadlet.
+Setting this key overrides this behavior by instructing Quadlet to use the provided name.

+Note, the name should not include the `.service` file extension

 ### `Volume=`